xiujiechan/Breast-Cancer/README.md

-Project Title
+Project Title:

 Breast Cancer Diagnosis with Machine Learning

-Description
+Description:

 This project aims to develop a machine learning model to classify breast cancer as malignant or benign based on various diagnostic measures.
 The dataset used is the Breast Cancer Wisconsin dataset.

-Dataset
+Dataset:

 The dataset contains features derived from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 It includes characteristics of the cell nuclei present in the image.
 Here are the key attributes:

   ·ID: Unique identifier for each sample.

   ·Target: Diagnosis result (M = malignant, B = benign).

   ·Features: Various measurements

-Dependencies
+Dependencies:

   ·pandas

   ·numpy